HeWeMel/nographs/docs/source/traversals.rst

 **the vertex that has just been entered should not be expanded**, i.e., edges to successors should be ignored.

-There are two ways to do this:
+There are two equivalent ways to do this:

 - **Calling method** *skip_expanding_entered_vertex()* **of the traversal object**.